Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Method

 \subsection{Calibrated Negative Log-Likelihood Loss}

-While the DPO objective enforces the log-likelihood of the preferred response ($y_w$) exceeds that of the inferior one ($y_l$), it does not explicitly promote a higher absolute probability for $y_w$~\cite{DPO_theory_2024,q_function_2024,DPO_positive_2024}.
+While the DPO objective enforces the log-likelihood of the preferred response ($y_w$) exceeds that of the inferior one ($y_l$), it does not explicitly promote a higher absolute probability for $y_w$~\citep{q_function_2024,DPO_positive_2024}.
 Empirically, this ``relative'' optimization mechanism can suppress the probabilities of preferred responses ($y_w$), thereby hindering the ability of LLMs trained with DPO to generate outputs that align with human preferences.
 To remedy this, we introduce a calibrated negative log-likelihood (c-NLL) loss targeted exclusively at difficult yet high-quality positive samples:

-\nobreak The first indicator $\mathbf{1}(\cdot)$ in~\cref{eq:c_nll_loss} ensures $\mathcal{L}_{\text{c-NLL}}$ is only applied when the reference model's log-likelihood exceeds that of the policy model, and the second $\mathbf{1}(\cdot)$ restricts the penalty only to high-quality positive samples.
+The first indicator $\mathbf{1}(\cdot)$ ensures $\mathcal{L}_{\text{c-NLL}}$ is only applied when the reference model's log-likelihood exceeds that of the policy, and the second $\mathbf{1}(\cdot)$ restricts the penalty only to high-quality positive samples.
 This calibration strengthens the policy's confidence in challenging, high-quality responses without disturbing well-fitted or low-quality ones.
-More discussions and ablations about $\mathcal{L}_{\text{c-NLL}}$ are provided in the Appendix.
+Further discussions about $\mathcal{L}_{\text{c-NLL}}$ are in~\cref{subsec:more_discussions_c_nll_loss}.